-- When the UseCursor connection property is set to 1, server-side scrollable cursors are used if ASE version is 15.0 or later.
-In earlier versions of the ASE server, server-side scrollable cursors are not available. - When the UseCursor connection property is set to 0, client-side scrollable cursors (cached result sets) are used, regardless of the ASE version.
+- When the UseCursor connection property is set to 1, server-side scrollable cursors are used if Adaptive Server version is 15.0 or later.
+In earlier versions of the Adaptive Server, server-side scrollable cursors are not available. - When the UseCursor connection property is set to 0, client-side scrollable cursors (cached result sets) are used, regardless of the Adaptive Server version.